Jfalcon19/Proyecto-Base-de-datos/README.md

 Programs used: Xampp (Windows), Dbeaver (Windows)

+The PDF file explains in spanish what's going on

-Just conect to a user and ejecute the script line per line because otherwise it will send an error message, and see results
+Just conect to a user in your database manager and ejecute the script line per line to create the database, because otherwise it will send an error message, and see results

+A line for example might be :

+CREATE TABLE Categorias (
+    CategoriaID INT AUTO_INCREMENT PRIMARY KEY,
+    Nombre VARCHAR(50) NOT NULL
+);